Trident (UK nuclear programme)

 The British government initially negotiated with the Carter administration for the purchase of the Trident I C-4 missile.
 In 1981, the Reagan administration announced its decision to upgrade its Trident to the new Trident II D-5 missile.
 This necessitated another round of negotiations and concessions.
 The UK Trident programme was announced in July 1980 and patrols began in December 1994.
 Trident replaced the submarine-based Polaris system, in operation from 1968 until 1996.
 Trident is the only nuclear weapon system operated by the UK since the decommissioning of tactical WE.177 free-fall bombs in 1998.

 NATO's military posture was relaxed after the collapse of the Soviet Union in 1991.
 Trident warheads have never been aimed at specific targets on an operational patrol, but await co-ordinates that can be programmed into their computers and fired with several days' notice.
-Under the Nassau Agreement, UK nuclear weapons are committed to the defence of NATO.
+Under the Nassau Agreement, British nuclear weapons are committed to the defence of NATO.
+From 1995 to some time before 2021, a 10 kiloton sub-strategic yield option was included on one missile per submarine.

-The programme's acquisition cost was £12.52 billion (approximately £23 billion in 2024/25 prices), and its annual cost is estimated at £3 billion.
-The submarines' service life, designed as 25 years, will exceed 36 years.
-On 18 July 2016, the House of Commons voted by a large majority to proceed with building a fleet of s, to be operational by 2028, with the current fleet completely phased out by 2032.